 - Cut a piece of parchment paper roughly 15” by 8½”.
 Lay parchment paper into loaf pan so that the shorter measurement (8½”) fits the length of the pan and the larger measurement (15”) spills over the width of the pan.
 Trim ends slightly.

-- In a medium bowl, mix together flour, baking soda, baking powder, salt, cinnamon, cloves, nutmeg, and allspice.2 cup all-purpose flour1 tsp baking soda1/2 tsp baking powder1/2 tsp kosher salt2 tsp ground cinnamon1/4 tsp ground cloves1/4 tsp ground nutmeg1/4 tsp ground allspice
+- In a medium bowl, mix together flour, baking soda, baking powder, salt, cinnamon, cloves, nutmeg, and ginger.2 cup all-purpose flour1 tsp baking soda1/2 tsp baking powder1/2 tsp kosher salt2 tsp ground cinnamon1/4 tsp ground cloves1/4 tsp ground nutmeg1/4 tsp ground ginger

-- In a large bowl, mix pumpkin purée, white sugar, brown sugar, oil, and vanilla extract.1 1/2 cup pumpkin purée1 cup white sugar1/2 cup brown sugar, lightly packed1/2 cup vegetable oil1/2 tsp pure vanilla extract
+- In a large bowl, whisk together eggs, pumpkin purée, white sugar, brown sugar, oil, and vanilla extract.1 1/2 cup pumpkin purée1 cup white sugar1/2 cup brown sugar, lightly packed1/2 cup vegetable oil1/2 tsp pure vanilla extract3 large eggs

 - Mix dry ingredients into wet ingredients, half at a time, and mix with a wire whisk until just combined.